epigen/LIQUORICE/docs/source/intro.rst

 the
 epigenetic state of its cell-of-origin.
 DNA in nucleosomes is protected from cleavage, resulting in an increase in sequencing coverage in genomic regions that are occupied by nucleosomes.
-If a set of genomic regions is specifically accessible in a cell-type of interest (such as a certain cancer type), an observed decrease in coverage around these regions can indicate that cells of this type are present in the organism, and are releasing cfDNA into the bloodstream.
+If a set of genomic regions is specifically accessible in a cell-, tissue- or cancer type of interest, an observed decrease in coverage around these regions can indicate that cells of this type are present in the organism, and are releasing cfDNA into the bloodstream.